 Imperial Oak Brewing is a small (7 bbl) brewery that puts the beer first.
 Our focus is on imperial strength and barrel aged brews but we offer an ever changing variety of styles to satisfy a wide range of tastes.
 Imperial Oak Brewing is the vision of two home brewers (Brett Semenske, Grant Hamilton) and the owner of a craft beer bar (Chris DiBraccio) who have a passion for making (and drinking) great beer.
-Our beers are sold primarily in house with limited, local distribution.
-We offer a wide variety of beer on tap, in on premise bottles, and to go in cans, bottles, and crowlers (32 oz cans).
+We offer a wide variety of beer on tap, on premise bottles, and to go in cans, bottles, and crowlers (32 oz cans).
 We also do monthly releases of various barrel aged beers.

-Since we are a small brewery we brew a wide variety of styles and do quite a bit of small batch experimentation.
-We use barrels from local distilleries, barrels that held spirits other than whiskey, wild yeast and bacteria, fruits and spices.
+Since we are a small, tap room focused, brewery we brew a wide variety of styles and do quite a bit of small batch experimentation.
+We use barrels from national and local distilleries, barrels that held spirits other than whiskey, fruits and spices.
+We also produce a line of wild and sour beers under our Savage Oak brand.
 Every week there are new beers going on tap.
 Our goal is that every time you come in there is something new to try.